 Located in the Pulwama district in India’s northern state of Jammu and Kashmir, Pulwama city is located at a distance of 25 km from Srinagar.
-An interesting fact about this place is that it is also known as the ‘Anand of Kashmir’ and ‘Dudha Kul of Kashmir’ for high milk production in this area.
-Fundamentally an agricultural economy, the place is now developing as a tourist spot as a lot of tourists from across the country arrive here to witness its beauty and indulge in adventure sports such as mountaineering and trekking.
+An interesting fact about this place is that it is also known as the ‘Anand’ and ‘Dudha Kul' of Kashmir for its high milk production.
+Fundamentally an agricultural economy, the place is now developing as a tourist spot, as a lot of tourists from across the country arrive here to witness its beauty and indulge in adventure sports such as mountaineering and trekking.
 All this boosts the tourist economy and offers a good monetary share in the state's revenue model.

-Pulwama district was formed in the year 1979 in order to promote better administration and law order and other facilities.
+Pulwama district was formed in the year 1979 in order to promote better administration, law & order, and other facilities.
 Pulwama was known as Panwangam before it was named Pulwama in 1979.
 Kashmir sultanate ruled the entire region before Mughals invaded and captured the region in the 16th century.
 Pulwama has 4 major villages: Dalipora, Malikpora, Dangarpora, and Chattapora.
 These 4 villages were combined and the name Pulwama was coined which means ‘knitting together’.

 Today Pulwama district comprises more than 300 villages that come under the following 5 tehsils: Tral, Pulwama, Awantipora, Pampore, and Shopian.
 Pulwama primarily has an agricultural economy that is known for the production of rice, saffron, and milk.
 Pulwama is known among tourists for its numerous spring streams, waterfalls, green meadows, and rich biodiversity.
 Apart from natural beauty, Pulwama is also home to various historical monuments.
 Some most popular among them are Payer temple, Avantishwar temple, and Khankha Tral.

 By Train.
 There are no regular trains to Pulwama.
-However, to reach via train you would need to go to Srinagar railway station and from there you can get a cab or a tourist bus to reach the desired location in Pulwama.
-The Srinagar train station is well connected to different metro cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, Pune, Jaipur, Hyderabad, and Lucknow.
+However, to reach via train you would need to go to Srinagar railway station first.
+From there you can get a cab or a tourist bus to reach the desired location in Pulwama.
+The Srinagar train station is well connected to different metro cities of India.

 Leave a Reply: